Business Development Services

 Recognition Counts was designed by SEED Winnipeg and ACU in collaboration with the Manitoba Government.
 Manitoba Immigration and Multiculturalism and the Foreign Credential Recognition Loans Pilot Project of Human Resources and Skills Development Canada (HRSDC) fund the program.
 HRSDC is providing SEED Winnipeg with $1.2 million, including $1 million for a loan loss reserve that will guarantee 80 percent of each loan.
 SEED plans to grow the loan loss reserve.

-Workshops are provided FREE of charge to newcomers interested in self-employment and doing business in Canada.
+Every couple months, we host workshops which are free of charge to newcomers interested in self-employment and doing business in Canada.
 Registration is required.

 Business & Enterprise Support & Training

-For the 2018/2019 program year, SEED is offering customized business development programs for immigrant, newcomer and indigenous women.
+For the 2019/2020 program year, we’re offering customized business development programs for immigrant, newcomer and indigenous women.
 We are actively working on securing funding to expand our business development programs to other groups of people, so please check our website every few months for updates.
 Click here for other programs also providing business development supports.